-Educators experience their own stress reactions when they encounter challenging student behaviors.
-This dynamic human experience undermines connection between educators and their students.
-The Regulated Classroom helps educators develop self-awareness about stress activation in their nervous system and their capacity for self-regulation.
-They learn to recognize the signs of stress “activation” and “settling” in their bodies through various activities, sensory tools, and four kinds of classroom practices – Connectors, Activators, Soothers, and Affirmations.
-These tools and practices can be incorporated into classroom routines as a means of stress regulation for educators and their students.
+The Regulated Classroom: “Bottom-Up” Trauma-Informed Teaching helps educators deepen self-awareness about their cycles of stress activation and settling in their bodies.
+They learn to recognize the signs of “activation” and “settling” in their bodies through various exercises, sensory tools, and four kinds of classroom practices – Connectors, Activators, Soothers, and Affirmations.

 A New “Bottom-Up” Approach to Trauma-Informed Teaching

 Where: The Hancock Inn

-Cost: $249.00 - includes lunch
+Cost: $259.00 - includes lunch

 Contact Hours: 6 contact hours